Select Page

 1.1 East and West Germany

-After Germany’s defeat in World War II, it was divided into four occupation zones.
-The Soviet Union controlled the eastern portion, which later became the German Democratic Republic (East Germany).
-The Western sectors formed the Federal Republic of Germany (West Germany), closely aligned with the United States and its allies.
+During the post World War II, the country was divided into four occupation zones across the entire territory of Germany. under Soviet administration, the eastern part at that was known as the German Democratic Republic (East Germany).
+The western sectors constituted the Federal Republic of Germany (West Germany), friends of the United States of America and allied countries.

 1.2 The Iron Curtain